elasfaromar/elasfaromar.github.io/README.md

 - Sections for showcasing programming languages and tools I'm proficient in.
 - A dedicated section highlighting my projects with descriptions and links to their GitHub repositories.
 - A responsive design for optimal viewing on different devices.
+- Automated updates using JavaScript that allow me to add and remove skills/tools/projects by editing text files.

 ## Technologies Used